 We continually seek to improve our product designs and manufacturing approach in order to improve product performance and reduce our costs.
 We pursue a strategy of outsourcing rather than internally developing our modem chipsets, which are application-specific integrated circuits that form the technology base for our modems.
 By outsourcing the chipset technology, we are able to concentrate our research and development resources on modem system design, leverage the extensive research and development capabilities of our chipset suppliers, and reduce our development time and associated costs and risks.
 As a result of this approach, we are able to quickly develop new products while maintaining a relatively low level of research and development expense as a percentage of net sales.
 We also outsource aspects of our manufacturing to contract manufacturers as a means of reducing our costs of production, and to provide us with greater flexibility in our production capacity.
 Our gross margin for a given product generally depends on a number of factors including the type of customer to whom we are selling.
-The gross margin for retailers tends to be higher than for some of our other customers; but the sales, support, returns, and overhead costs associated with retailers also tend to be higher.
-Zoom's sales to certain countries are currently handled by a single master distributor for each country, who handles the support and marketing costs within the country.
+The gross margin for retailers tends to be higher than for some of our other customers; conversely, the sales, support, returns, and overhead costs associated with retailers tend to be higher.
+Our sales to certain countries are currently handled by a single master distributor for each country, who handles the support and marketing costs within the country.
 Gross margin for sales to these master distributors tends to be low, since lower pricing to these distributors helps them to cover the support and marketing costs for their country.

-As of August 3, 2016, Zoom had 26 full-time employees and five employees working less than five days per week, typically four days per week.
+As of September 30, 2016 we had 30 employees, 25 working full-time and 5 working less than five days per week.
 Ten employees were engaged in research and development and quality control.
 Five employees were involved in operations, which manages production, inventory, purchasing, warehousing, freight, invoicing, shipping, collections, and returns.
-Ten employees were engaged in sales, marketing, and customer support.
+Nine employees were engaged in sales, marketing, and consumer support.
 The remaining six employees performed executive, accounting, administrative, and management information systems functions.
-Our dedicated personnel in Tijuana, Mexico are employees of our Mexican service provider and not included in our headcount.
-On August 3, 2016, Zoom had one consultant in sales and one consultant in information systems, neither of whom is included in our headcount.
+Our dedicated personnel in Tijuana, Mexico are employees of our Mexican service provider and are not included in our headcount.
+As of September 30, 2016, we had one consultant in sales and one consultant in information systems, neither of whom is included in our headcount.